Rectal Cancer

 Key Points

-• Rectal cancer is a disease in which malignant (cancer) cells form in the tissues of the rectum.
+• Rectal cancer is a type of cancer that forms in the tissues of the rectum.

 • Health history affects the risk of developing rectal cancer.

-• Signs of rectal cancer include a change in bowel habits or blood in the stool.
+• Signs of rectal cancer include blood in the stool or a change in bowel habits.

 • Tests that examine the rectum and colon are used to diagnose rectal cancer.